Micron’s efficiency ratios

 Return on investment

 A company’s ROI (return on investment) is subject to its capital structure, as it subtracts its cost of capital from its investment gains.
-Micron undertook heavy deleveraging in fiscal 2018, which helped it improve its ROI to 43.0% from 21.8% in fiscal 2017.
-This ROI reduced slightly in the fiscal 2019 first quarter, as its net income reduced due to declining memory chip prices.
+Micron’s deleveraging in 2017 and 2018 helped it improve its ROI to 42.7% in the trailing-12-month period leading up to February 2019 from 0.44% in fiscal 2016, its last cyclical downturn.

-NAND (negative AND) chip maker Western Digital (WDC) also reduced its debt by $2 billion, which helped it improve its ROI from 3.1% in fiscal 2017 to 3.7% in the trailing 12 months leading up to February 2019.
+Negative-AND chip maker Western Digital (WDC) also reduced its debt by $2 billion, which helped it improve its ROI from 3.11% in fiscal 2016 to 3.7% in the trailing 12 months leading up to February 2019.

 Return on equity

 ROE (return on equity) removes the impact of debt and shows the profit a company can generate from its shareholder capital.
 Micron improved its ROE to 52.3% in the trailing 12 months leading up to February from -2.26% in fiscal 2016 by improving its net income, reducing its debt, and repurchasing shares.